StevenLOL/Research_speech_speaker_verification_nist_sre2010/README.md

 #Kaldi
 #Install Kaldi

+If you use this baseline kindly cite paper:

 Steven Du, Xiong Xiao, Eng Siong Chng, "DNN FEATURE COMPENSATION FOR NOISE ROBUST SPEAKER VERIFICATION", in proceedings of ChinaSIP 2015